trimstray/nginx-admins-handbook/doc/RULES.md

   > Before enabling specific protocol version, you should check which ciphers are supported by the protocol.
 So if you turn on TLS 1.2 and TLS 1.3 both remember about [the correct (and strong)](#beginner-use-only-strong-ciphers) ciphers to handle them.
 Otherwise, they will not be anyway works without supported ciphers (no TLS handshake will succeed).

-  > I think the best way to deploy secure configuration is: enable TLS 1.2 without any `CBC` Ciphers (is safe enough) and/or TLS 1.3 because is safer because of its handling improvement and the exclusion of everything that went obsolete since TLS 1.2 came up.
+  > I think the best way to deploy secure configuration is: enable TLS 1.2 without any `CBC` Ciphers (is safe enough) and/or TLS 1.3 which is safer because of its handling improvement and the exclusion of everything that went obsolete since TLS 1.2 came up.

   > If you told NGINX to use TLS 1.3, it will use TLS 1.3 only where is available.
 NGINX supports TLS 1.3 since version 1.13.0 (released in April 2017), when built against OpenSSL 1.1.1 or more.